ArbitrumFoundation/sybil-detection/README.md

 ## Methodology

 We use on-chain data to identify related addresses owned by the same user and remove entity addresses such as bridges, exchanges, and smart contracts using data from Nansen, Hop, and OffChain Labs.
-There are also some addresses being removed by manual inspection, such as donation addresses.
+There are also some addresses being removed by manual inspection, such as donation addresses, l2 alias, etc.

 With those cleaned up, 2 graphs are generated for this study: